VisualComputing2023-1/Showcase/content/docs/procedural-texturing.md

 Procedural texturing is a technique used in computer graphics to generate textures algorithmically, rather than relying on pre-made image textures.
 It involves using mathematical functions, noise algorithms, and procedural rules to create textures with intricate patterns, details, and variations.
 By defining rules and parameters, procedural texturing allows for the generation of endless variations of textures with high resolution and seamless tiling.
 This approach offers flexibility, scalability, and efficiency, as the textures can be generated in real-time and adapt to different resolutions and shapes.
 Procedural texturing is widely used in various applications, including video games, virtual reality, visual effects, and computer-generated imagery, to create realistic, immersive, and visually compelling virtual environments.

 The complete exposition will begin by an in-depth explanation about the first procedural texturing exercise that was elaborated by the team.
-It will allow us understand better two more exercises which are more complicated.
+It will allow us understand better two more exercises which are more complicated which will be presented at the end of the present article.
 So, the first procedural texturing exercise looks like:

 **First Exercise:**

 <iframe height="470" width="100%" src="https://editor.p5js.org/bchaparro/full/fv64R1A6n"></iframe>

-In order to develop this animation it is needed three files:
+In order to develop this animation is needed three files:

 ## **File #1: .frag file**